 First, we check whether return migration to (the former) Yugoslavia can explain export changes in similar countries in terms of their export baskets in the baseline period.
-To do so, we re-estimate our main specification but using dependent variable exports from countries other than Yugoslavia to the rest of the World (excluding to Germany) with the same treatment (e.g., return refugees from Germany to Yugoslavia).
-We focus on countries with similar export similarity to Yugoslavia; in particular, those that have an export similarity index with Yugoslavia above the 90th percentile of the distribution in 1990, using the index proposed by Finger and Kreinin (1979).44 where i represents industries, c and c' represent any two countries and s_i^c is the share of industries i in country c's export basket.
-Hence, two countries c and c' that export the exact same industries in the exact same proportions would have an index equal to one.
+To do so, we re-estimate our main specification but using as dependent variable exports from countries other than Yugoslavia to the rest of the World (excluding to Germany) with the same treatment (e.g., return refugees from Germany to Yugoslavia).
+We focus on countries with similar export similarity to Yugoslavia; in particular, those that have an export similarity index with Yugoslavia above the 75th percentile of the distribution in 1990, using the index proposed by Finger and Kreinin (1979).44 measures, can also attract FDI into those same industries, and hence we exclude it from our main specification.